ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 Clean up
 --------
 This step is **critical**, please do not omit it, even if you ran Ctrl-C when starting ElasticBLAST.
-If you do not clean up your cloud resources, you will accrue charges from your cloud service provider.
+If you do not clean up your cloud resources, you may accrue charges from your cloud service provider.
 It is also recommended each time you start a new ElasticBLAST search.